imagineLife/big-site/content/node/fs/path.md

 }
 ```

-## Building A Path From Multiple Path Segments
+## resolve: for calculating a path from segments
 Similar to the [join method](#the-join-method-for-combinig-paths-strings), the `resolve` method can be used to get a single path from multiple path segments.
-To see how 2 path strings can be "resolved", consider a directory+file combo at `/Users/<you>/Desktop/test/index.js` that includes code like the following
+To see how 2 path strings can be "resolved", consider a directory+file combo at `/Users/<you>/Desktop/test/index.js` that includes code like the following: (_note this is a continuation of the [example above](#the-join-method-for-combinig-paths-strings)_)

 ```js
 const { join, resolve } = require('path');